Leonardo Biagini

-Leonardo Ángel Biagini (born 13 April 1977) is an Argentine retired footballer who played as a striker.
+Leonardo Ángel Biagini (born 13 April 1977) is an Argentine former professional footballer who played as a striker.

-Most of his professional career was spent in Spain where he arrived at the age of 18, going on to represent six clubs in more than one decade with totals of 244 games and 43 goals, 145 matches and 18 goals being in La Liga.
+Most of his career was spent in Spain where he represented six clubs in 12 years, totalling 145 matches and 18 goals in La Liga and adding 99 appearances and 25 goals in the Segunda División; he was part of Atlético Madrid's squad when they won the double in 1996.
+He returned to his country in 2007.

-He was part of Atlético Madrid's squad when they conquered the double in 1996, although he did not feature prominently with the team.
-In 2007, in his 30s, he returned to his country.
+Biagini won the 1995 FIFA World Youth Championship with Argentina.

-Football career
+Career

 Born in Arroyo Seco, Santa Fe, Biagini started his career at Newell's Old Boys in the Primera División, in 1993.
 In 1995, he was a main part of the Argentina under-20 team that won the FIFA World Cup in Qatar.

-Biagini signed for Atlético Madrid at just 18, being an important attacking element as the capital club won the double in his first year.
-He was mainly and regularly used as a substitute for compatriot Juan Esnáider and Kiko during his spell and, after a poor second season, moved to fellow league side CP Mérida in the summer of 1997, where he would be eventually relegated.
+Biagini signed for Atlético Madrid at just 18, being an important attacking player as the capital club claimed the double in his first year.
+He was mainly and regularly used as a substitute for compatriot Juan Esnáider and Kiko during his spell and, after a poor second season, moved to fellow La Liga side CP Mérida in the summer of 1997, where he would be relegated.

-Biagini then played five seasons with RCD Mallorca where, safe for his first year where he scored a career-best 11 goals (also helping the team to the final of the 1998–99 UEFA Cup Winners' Cup by scoring the 1–0 winner against Chelsea in the last-four's second leg, in a 2–1 aggregate victory), he would be very scarcely used due to several injury problems, also serving a six-month loan to England's Portsmouth in the First Division, where he found the net against Millwall and Wimbledon.
+Biagini then spent five seasons with RCD Mallorca where, safe for his first where he scored a career-best 11 goals (also helping the team to the final of the 1998–99 UEFA Cup Winners' Cup by scoring the 1–0 winner against Chelsea in the last-four's second leg, in a 2–1 aggregate victory), he would be scarcely utilised due to several injury problems, also serving a six-month loan at England's Portsmouth in the First Division, where he found the net against Millwall and Wimbledon.

-Biagini returned to Spain and Mallorca for the 2002–03 campaign, being part of the side that won Copa del Rey – even though he did not appear in any matches – and being subsequently released.
-After four additional years in the Spanish second division, in representation of three teams, he returned home and joined Arsenal de Sarandí.
+Biagini returned to Spain and Mallorca for the 2002–03 campaign, being part of the squad that won Copa del Rey – even though he did not appear in any matches – and being subsequently released.
+After four additional years in the Segunda División, in representation of three teams, he returned home and joined Arsenal de Sarandí.